 How to deliver personalized inventory/ATP

 Once again, the best way to personalize inventory data in B2B eCommerce is to take it straight from SAP ERP, in real time.

-This is how Corevist Commerce works.
+This is how the Corevist Platform works.
 When it comes to stock availability, our solution acts as a window into your SAP system.
 We can display ATP/inventory availability in real time, personalized for each user—or suppress it entirely, if you prefer not to show inventory numbers in B2B eCommerce.